-In August 2016, the FASB issued Accounting Standards Update (an "ASU") 2016-15, Statement of Cash Flows (Topic 230).
+In August 2016, the FASB issued ASU 2016-15, Statement of Cash Flows (Topic 230).
 The update addresses eight specific cash flow issues and is intended to reduce diversity in practice in how certain cash receipts and cash payments are presented and classified in the statement of cash flows.
-This update was effective for reporting periods beginning after December 15, 2017, including interim periods within the reporting period.
-We do not believe that the implementation of this update has had a material impact on our financial statements.
+This update is effective for reporting periods beginning after December 15, 2017, including interim periods within the reporting period.
+Adoption of ASU 2016-15 did not have a material effect on our financial statements.